saicharan0112/skywater-openlane-physical-design/README.md

 ![](https://github.com/lankasaicharan/skywater-openlane-physical-design/blob/main/Day-4/presence%20of%20inv%20cell%20in%20cell%20mng.png)

 The third option is pretty interesting and easy as well.
-I will be updating about it sooner or later.
+Type *findcell instance_name; findbox zoom* and you will

 We succesfully integrated with the design.
 But, we need to reduce the slack (bring it out of negative value).
 To do this, we use the OpenSTA, the timing tool in the openLANE flow to opt the slack value.
 For that, we need to create the config file to use in the OpenSTA tool.
 Below shown is the config file -
 ![](https://github.com/lankasaicharan/skywater-openlane-physical-design/blob/main/Day-4/config%20file%20for%20sta.png)